Source: ICE targeting 'sanctuary cities' with raids

 ICE would not comment about those invited to the meeting.

-ICE: Enforcement actions are not random
+Enforcement actions are not random, ICE says

 ICE has denied that any enforcement operations are meant as retribution against sanctuary jurisdictions, and reiterates that the raids are a continuation of the agency's normal actions aimed at keeping the public safe.